 … and not forgetting a scary after-dark guided tour of the backstreets and cemeteries.

 How did we get on, and what did it all cost?
-Stay tuned for more articles coming soon.
+Check out our related articles.

 Edinburgh City Break – You may also like: